djcp/pigal/README.md

     (crontab -l ; echo "@reboot /home/pi/pigal/bin/pigal start") | crontab -
 * Visit http://<your pi ip address>:9292/

+Please check out '''bin/setup.sh''' which should handle the steps above for you.

 ## Midori in fullscreen mode

   midori -e Fullscreen -a http://localhost:9292/

 ## Configuration

 pigal logs to syslog.
-You can edit config.yml to change various
+You can edit config.yml to change various options about how the slideshow displays and add new image sources.

 ### Smugmug